GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/ad-auction/index.md

 title="View a larger version of image." target="_blank">view a larger version</a>.</figcaption>
 </figure>

 1. A user visits a site which displays ads.
-While Protected Audience API is in an origin trial, the site must have an available and valid origin trial token.
+While the Protected Audience API is in an origin trial, the site must have an available and valid origin trial token.
 The user must be in an experimental group (such as Finch).
 2. The seller's code executes `navigator.runAdAuction()`.
 This specifies which